 Canon is working to increase the accessibility of its products.
 Accessible products are those designed for easy use by all, including the elderly and persons with disabilities.

 Section 508 of the United States Rehabilitation Act requires that agencies of the federal government only purchase products that meet stipulated accessibility standards.
 The results of Section 508 accessibility evaluations of Canon products have been collected into a VPAT* and made available on the Canon U.S.A. website.

 Similar legislation is now being developed in Europe as well.
 Canon is committed to regularly gathering the latest information, and to developing products that are compliant with the accessibility requirements of each country.

-The imageRUNNER ADVANCE series of multifunctional devices for offices features voice guidance and voice recognition for basic commands, allowing for easier use by the visually impaired.
-Also, in features were enhanced in 2015, pinch-in and pinch-out touch operation was introduced for the LCD operation screen, enabling even people with low vision to operate these devices by increasing the size of buttons and words on the display.
+The imageRUNNER ADVANCE series of multifunction devices for offices features voice guidance and voice recognition for basic commands, allowing for easier use by the visually impaired.
+Pinch-in and pinch-out touch features for the LCD operation screen have also been added to enable people with low vision to operate these devices by increasing the size of buttons and words on the display.